WenJJ2000/CS2030/README.md

 # CS2030
-CS2030 Project, Creating a Restaurant object that optimises the time when a customer is served
+CS2030 Project, Discrete Event simulator that models a shop

 How to run :  java Main.java < input